pietrofranceschi/LCMSdemo/inst/shiny-examples/EIC/eics.md

 If you do not have any idea, a good starting point is to look for the monoisotopic mass of these molecules in [www.chemspider.com](http://www.chemspider.com/) ... and then to try to figure out which ion these molecules will produce ...

+Some questios to orient the discussion ...

+* What is the meaning of the figure?
+* Whith the default values I see two peaks.
+Why?
+* What whill happens if you change the parameters?
+Why?